How to Know If you Have Priced Your Home Too High?

 Do you want to list or sell your home?

-A high (wrong) price may alienate interested buyers before they even take a real look at your property.
+If you are selling your home in Hawaii, Maui or Oahu a high (wrong) price may alienate interested buyers before they even take a real look at your property.
 The following 10 are indicative signs of an overpriced home.

 Top 10 ways to tell if your are overpriced